Robustly Learning Regions of Attraction from Fixed Data: Algorithm Development

+\begin{rem} Again, notice that the necessary condition~\eqref{eq:covering} for learnability implies the Borel-Lebesgue property, i.e. that $\overline{\bfX \setminus \bfA}$ is compact, and hence that $\bfX$ is bounded, which further supports our assumption in that direction. \end{rem}

-This lemma shows the connection between learning a PWA Lyapunov function and the set covering problem, which was proved to be equivalent to a non-convex semi-infinite problem~\cite{krieg2019modeling}, and thus one should not try to check the condition in Lemma~\ref{lem:covering} numerically.
-Recall a key idea behind the problem~\eqref{eqn:Lya_opt}: the global analysis on $\mathcal{X}\setminus\mathcal{X}_s$ is reduced to the analysis on the vertices.
-This inspires us to relax the continuous set covering problem to the covering problem of the vertices and we state this condition in the following Corrolary \begin{corollary} Let Assumption~\ref{ass:basin} hold and let hypothesis space $\mathcal{F} = \mathrm{Lip}(\mathcal{X})^{n_x}$, if solutions to problem~\eqref{eqn:Lya_opt} define a Lyapunov function as in Theorem~\ref{thm:stability_pwa}, then
+Lemma~\ref{lem:covering} shows the connection between learning a PWA LF and the set covering problem, which was proved to be equivalent to a non-convex semi-infinite problem~\cite{krieg2019modeling}, and thus one should not try to check the condition in Lemma~\ref{lem:covering} numerically.
+Recall a key idea behind the problem~\ref{pb:lasalle}: the global analysis on $\bfX\setminus\bfA$ is reduced to the analysis on the vertices.
+This inspires us to relax the continuous set covering problem to the covering problem of the vertices and we state this condition in the following Corrolary: \begin{cor} With tessellation~\eqref{eq:tessellation} and under Assumptions~\ref{asm:regularity},~\ref{asm:data},~\ref{asm:prior},~\ref{asm:poly} and~\ref{asm:lipschitz}, if solutions to problem~\ref{pb:lasalle} define an LF as in Proposition~\ref{prop:lasalle}, then it holds